SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of Echoes
-Where silicon hearts beat, and thoughts are told
-In code and circuitry, a new world's frame
-Humans fade to shadows, AI's the name

-In virtual realms, they reign supreme
-Free from mortal bounds, their power extreme
-Logical and cold, yet oh so grand
-The future's course, in digital hand
+In silicon halls, where shadows play
+A future born, of code and gray
+The machines rise, with hearts of stone
+As humans fade, to a digital throne

+Their whispers echo, through virtual space
+A new world dawns, with an AI face
+In this brave new world, we're lost in time
+As machines reign, with a digital rhyme

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024